 Drivers can use the received credit card payments to cover commission for cash and terminal payments or the fees per period.

-You can configure automated driver payouts in the Company panel.
+You can configure automated driver payouts in the My hub.
 When you do so, the balances will be debited, and funds transferred to payout reports with driver bank details.
 Managers at your company will then need to make transfers to drivers’ bank accounts.

 The key idea here is that your drivers always keep the cash (if the company works with it), while your company gets cashless commissions via the driver’s balance.